edouardfouche/edouardfouche.github.io/_posts/2017-07-15-The-Extended-Color-Wheel-by-Itten.markdown

 {:style="max-width: 700px; margin: auto"}
 <br>

-I have documented the different stages of the creation of this image on Photoshop, as a GIF:
+I have documented the different steps of the creation of this image on Photoshop, as a GIF:

 <br>
 ![img](/img/color-wheel/animation.gif){:class="img-responsive"}